Justin Colacino

 Rachel Morgan

-Rachel is a PhD student pursuing a degree in Environmental Health Sciences.
-She received her bachelor's degree in biology and global health from the University of Wisconsin - Madison and her master's in public health from the University of Wisconsin - Milwaukee, with a focus on environmental health.
+Rachel is a postdoctoral fellow in Environmental Health Sciences.
+She received her bachelor's degree in biology and global health from the University of Wisconsin - Madison and her master's in public health from the University of Wisconsin - Milwaukee, with a focus on environmental health and her PhD in Environmental Health Sciences from UM.
 Rachel's research interests pertain to developmental exposures that increase the risk of neurodevelopmental and neurodegenerative disease risk via alterations to epigenetic mechanisms.
 Outside of the laboratory, Rachel enjoys spending time with her dogs and husband in the outdoors, reading mystery novels, and cooking.
 You can connect with Rachel on Twitter.

 Lauren Middleton